 Mandatory Travel Insurance:

-Emergency medical, evacuation and repatriation insurance to a maximum benefit of $150,000 per person is included in the cruise price for all travelers up to and including the age of 85.
-Passengers older than 85 at the time of travel are required to purchase their own emergency medical, evacuation and repatriation insurance.
-Please contact ExpeditionTrips for details.
+Emergency medical evacuation and repatriation insurance at a minimum benefit of $150,000 per person is required for all travelers.
+Passengers are required to purchase their own emergency medical evacuation and repatriation insurance.
+ExpeditionTrips can assist U.S. residents with travel protection options.
 Other conditions may apply based on pre-existing conditions.

 An expert photographer will be on hand to answer your questions and give advice, both in the form of on-board lectures and workshops on shore.
 Explore the key elements of photography in a fun and relaxed setting, with plenty of opportunities for questions and feedback.
 Learn how to see light in a new way and experiment with the techniques of composition and framing.